didrichsen/PGR209_Backend_Prog_Exam/README.md

 ## Service Layer

-Service layer is to a great extent making use of the records when sending result to controller.
+Service layer is to a great extent making use records when sending result to controller.

 OrderResult is used when sending info when something is created or updated: